 The University of Granada (UGR) is one of the largest and most important universities in Spain.
 It serves more than 60000 students per year, including many foreign students, as UGR is the leader host institution in the Erasmus + programme in Europe.
 UGR is also a leading institution in research, located in the top 5/10 of Spanish universities by a variety of ranking criteria, such as national R&D projects, fellowships awarded, publications, or international funding.
 UGR is one of the few Spanish Universities listed in the Shanghai Top 500 ranking.
-The edition of the ARWU places the UGR in 278th position in the world and as the 2nd highest ranked University in Spain, reaffirming its position as an institution at the forefront of national and international research.
+The edition of the ARWU places the UGR in 201-300th position in the world and as the 4th highest ranked University in Spain, reaffirming its position as an institution at the forefront of national and international research.
 The UGR also stands out in different specialist areas in the ARWU rankings, such as Library & Information Science (position 36), Food Science & Technology (37) and Mining & Mineral Engineering (47), according to the latest edition by specialties of this prestigious ranking.
-A little below in the ranking (rank 76-100), the UGR stands out in Mathematics, Oceanography, and Computer Science.
-Additionally, the UGR counts with 4 researchers are at the top of the Highly Cited Researchers (HCR) list, related to the Computer Science scientific area.
-Regarding Social Sciences and Economy, the UGR is positioned at the rank 151-200, for Public administration and Tourism disciplines, and 301-400 for Economy discipline.
-It is also well recognized for its web presence, being positioned at 41th place in the top 200 Universities in Europe.
+A little below in the ranking (rank 76-100), the UGR stands out in Mathematics and Computer Science & Engineering.
+Additionally, the UGR counts with 10 researchers are at the top of the Highly Cited Researchers (HCR) list, related to the Computer Science scientific area.
+It is also well recognized for its web presence, being positioned at 36th place in the top 200 Universities in Europe.

 Moreover, a total 346 research groups are integrated into the UGR.
 Through the Spanish Research Programme, as well as other national programmes and organisations, the University supports 165 research projects, and the Ministry of Innovation, Science and Business has provided financial support to 78 Projects of Excellence.
 In addition to the research work of the departments, the UGR has 12 research institutes, as well as other specific research units and centres that focus their work on specific areas.